Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Details of the Static Semantics

 \section{Details of the Static Semantics}

-This appendix reports proofs of the bound effect property and coincidence lemmas given in \rref{sec:static_semantics}. \iflongversion Proofs that $\FV(\cdot)$, $\BV(\cdot)$, $\CN(\cdot)$ are sound overapproximations can be found in previous work \citeDLCHP. \else Sound syntactical overapproximations of the static semantics are shown in previous work \citeDLCHP. \fi In \rref{def:overapproximation}, definitions for the syntactical overapproximation of function, predicate, and program symbols are given.
+This appendix reports proofs of the bound effect property and coincidence lemmas given in \rref{sec:static_semantics}.
+Moreover, sound syntactical overapproximations of the static semantics from previous work \citeDLCHP are given and extended to function and predicate symbols, and program constants.